 What does my brain look like?
 And other questions I asked my MRI today

-She looked at me uncomfortably and commented on my pedicure, so upon reflection, my comments may have been somewhat inappropriate.
+She looked at me uncomfortably and commented on my pedicure.

-Half an hour without moving in a toothpaste tube of probing electrons is the perfect condition for a little one on one with yours truly.
+Half an hour in a toothpaste tube is the perfect condition for a chat so I decided to converse with the closest subject.
+My MRI.

 I started with a biggie.